 - It is legal for you to shoot a Welsh person with a crossbow, as long as it is within the city walls and is done after midnight

-And considering the strange and somewhat wonderful laws in effect, I don’t suppose you think it’s that bonkers after all?
+Considering the strange and somewhat wonderful laws still in effect in the United Kingdom, I don’t suppose it’s that strange.

 Subliminal persuasion is legal in the USA